AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 **However, as stated, our design and implementation will be forward-compatible with the remaining MainNet requirements, and subsequent milestones will satisfy requirements based on their priority.**

-To that end, there is a separate issue for [outlining TestNet](https://github.com/AztecProtocol/aztec-packages/issues/7520) (which should have the same design as MainNet).
+To that end, there is a separate issue for [outlining MainNet](https://github.com/AztecProtocol/aztec-packages/issues/7520).

 ## Introduction